jiseonmin/TPC_evolution_SLiM/slim/README.md

 ## Detailed explantion on SLiM script (work in progress)
 `master_WT.slim` simulates TPC evolution in a fixed thermal environment or using an external daily temperature data.
-It is a Wright-Fisher simulation (i.e. non-overlapping generation, population is replaced every generation via binomial sampling weighted by fitness) where two key parameters of thermal performance curve (TPC), B and CTmin, are polygenic traits.
-Fitness is determined by the individual's TPC and a list of daily temperatures experienced by the individual during current generation.
+It is a Wright-Fisher simulation (i.e. non-overlapping generation, population is replaced every generation via binomial sampling weighted by fitness) where two key parameters of thermal performance curve (TPC), B and CTmin, are quantitative traits.
+Fitness is determined by the individual's TPC, a list of daily temperatures in population level (`DAILY_TEMPS_AT_CURRENT_GEN`, see lines 194 to 202), how much individual temperature deviates from the population mean, and environmental noise (`epsilon` in line 217).

 In `Initialize()` block, we set up each chromosome of 100 kbp length to have two neutral regions (each 20kbp long) flanking a QTN region (60kbp long).
 There are two types of mutations, each for B and CTmin (labeled 'm2', m3').
 Neutral mutations (conventionally labeled 'm1') are not simulated in SLiM because we are using tree-sequence recording, and they can be added post-SLiM using `pyslim`.
 Each mutation arising in QTN region is either QTN for B or CTmin by 50-50 chance, and its effect size is sampled from a Gaussian distribution with zero mean and variance of 0.05.
 QTN mutation arises with rate of 1e-7.
 The QTN region is divided into 12 linkage groups, and outside the borders between the linkage groups, recombination happens with uniform rate of 1e-8.